matomo-org/developer-documentation/docs/3.x/reporting-api-tutorial.md

     **period=day**

-    Alternatively, if you wanted to request all of the keywords from a given date, you could use a date range parameter.
-For example, to request all of the keywords since January 1st 2011:`period=range&date=2011-01-01,yesterday`
+    Alternatively, if you wanted to request all keywords from a given date, you could use a date range parameter.
+For example, to request all keywords since January 1st 2011:`period=range&date=2011-01-01,yesterday`

 - the format parameter.
 Defines the output format of the data: XML, JSON, CSV, PHP (serialized PHP), HTML (simple html)